Xainoo/fullonresume/README.md

 - `src/pages/*` — Home, Portfolio, Projects, ProjectDetail
 - `src/components/ListGroup.tsx` — existing component (can be removed later)

-## Browser-only Animal Classifier and Realtime Chat
+## Image Analyzer and Realtime Chat

-This project includes two small interactive features that work well on Netlify Free:
+This project includes two small interactive features showcased in the AI playground:

-- Animal classifier (browser-only): The classifier uses TensorFlow.js and MobileNet in the browser.
-Model loading is deferred (dynamic import) so it only downloads when you use the classifier.
+- Image analyzer: The component uses TensorFlow.js for client-side image classification.
+Model loading is deferred (dynamic import) so it only downloads when you use the analyzer.
 The component supports uploading an image or using the webcam for live classification — no server-side inference required.
 - Realtime chat (Pusher + Netlify Functions): A small Netlify Function (`netlify/functions/pusher-trigger.js`) triggers Pusher server-side to broadcast chat messages.
-The client reads `VITE_PUSHER_KEY` to subscribe to the `ai-chat` channel.
-If Pusher env vars are not provided during local development, the chat falls back to a local-only client-side mode so the UI remains usable.
+The client will subscribe to the `ai-chat` channel when a client-side realtime key is provided.
+If realtime keys are not present during local development, the chat falls back to a local-only preview mode so the UI remains usable.

 Deployment and env notes

-- Client-side envs (for local dev with Vite): add Vite-prefixed variables to `.env` or `.env.local` like `VITE_PUSHER_KEY` and `VITE_PUSHER_CLUSTER`.
-These are read by the client.
+- Client-side preview: for a local preview of realtime features you may set client-side variables in a local `.env` file (Vite exposes vars that start with `VITE_`).
+These are optional and only needed for local realtime previews.
 - Server-side envs for Netlify Functions: configure `PUSHER_APP_ID`, `PUSHER_KEY`, `PUSHER_SECRET`, and `PUSHER_CLUSTER` in the Netlify site settings (these are not prefixed with `VITE_`).
 The function `pusher-trigger.js` uses these server-side envs to call Pusher.
-- For the classifier: no server envs required.
+- For the image analyzer: no server envs are required.
 The browser downloads the TensorFlow.js model directly from the CDN when first used.

 Local testing checklist